-In cases where Hook and Ladder Companies only are wanted, the signal is given by striking fifteen blows once, with the number of the Company struck twice, thus: Hook & Ladder No. One, 15-1-1.
-Hook & Ladder No. Four, 15-4-4.
+In cases where Hook and Ladder Companies only are wanted, the signal is given by striking tifteen blows once, with the number of the Company struck twice, thus: Hook and Ladder No. One, 15-1-1.
+Hook and Ladder No. Four, 15-4-4.

-If more than one Hook & Ladder Company is wanted, the signal is given thus: Hook & Ladder One and Three, 15 - 1 - 1 - 3 - 3.
-Hook & Ladder Two and Four, 15 - 2 - 2 - 4 - 4.
+If more than one Hook & Ladder Company is wanted, the signal is given thus: Hook & Ladder One and Three, 15-1-1-3-3.
+Hook & Ladder Two and Four, 15-2-2-4-4.

-Of other signals given on the fire-alarm bells, 189 indicates fire at Deer Island; 198 indicates a call from Chelsea for assistance; 22 indicates no School; eleven blows indicates Police Call.
+Of other signals given on the fire-alarm bells, 189 indicates a fire at Deer Island; 198 indicates a call from Chelsea for assistance; 22 indicates no school; eleven blows indicates Police call.

-THE MERIDIAN BELLS. - Fifty-two bells, one hundred and one gongs, sixty-six tappers, and nineteen vibrators, at their various locations on churches, school-houses, in engine-houses, and R.R. depots, are struck from the Fire-Alarm Office precisely at noon every day.
+MERIDIAN BELLS, at their various locations on churches, school-houses, in engine-houses, and R.R. depots, are struck from the Fire-Alarm office precisely at noon (Standard time), every day.
 Correct time is furnished by telegraph from Cambridge Observatory, so that absolute accuracy is secured.